HariSekhon/Nagios-Plugins/README.md

 ##### Mac OS X

 The automated build also works on Mac OS X but will not handle basic OS system package dependencies for Mac, and you will likely need to download and install [Apple XCode](https://developer.apple.com/download/) development libraries to provide the headers to build some of the upstream library modules.
-I also recommend you get [HomeBrew](https://brew.sh/) to install other useful tools and libraries you may need like OpenSSL and Snappy:
+I also recommend you get [HomeBrew](https://brew.sh/) to install other useful tools and libraries you may need like OpenSSL, Snappy and MySQL for their development headers and tools such as wget:

 ```
-brew install openssl snappy
+brew install openssl snappy mysql wget
 ```

 CPAN's Crypt::SSLeay may not find the openssl header and error like so: